victorenesi/Emotion-In-Text/README.md

-# End-2-End-NLP-
+# Emotion-In-Text
-End to End NLP Project
+Emotion in Text Project